Scholarship

 Google Books, University of Ghent

-Bridling the Prince: Humanist Counsel and its Perils in Calvin's Seneca Commentary (1532)
+Bridling the Prince: Humanist Counsel and Its Perils in Jean Calvin's Seneca Commentary

 Teaching

 While teaching and studying at Georgetown, I have had the opportunity to serve as instructor of record for Elements of Political Theory (Summer 2023) and to lead discussion sections through five courses in the history of political thought and one course in American government.
-I am also currently the instructor for The Constitutional Imagination: Between Power and Restraint (Fall 2024), a course designed for the 2024-25 Jill Hopper Memorial Fellowship that seeks to provide students a historical introduction (c.
+I also served as instructor of record for The Constitutional Imagination: Between Power and Restraint (Fall 2024), a course designed for the 2024-25 Jill Hopper Memorial Fellowship that provided students a historical introduction (c.
 1500 to present) to key concepts and debates in modern constitutional theory.

-My teaching interests lie at the intersection of early modern political thought, constitutional theory & law, and political institutions.
-I have included links to syllabi below.
+My teaching interests lie at the intersection of early modern political thought and constitutional theory.
+I have included links to syllabi and course proposals below.

 Instructor of Record